 4. Set Up an Interview Space

-One significant difference between a video interview and an in-person one is that the burden of setting up the physical environment shifts from the interviewer to the interviewee, and you want to make sure you make a good impression.
+One significant difference between a video interview and an in-person one is that the burden of setting up the physical environment shifts from the interviewer to you, the interviewee.

 5. Test Your Technology Beforehand

-Do a trial run and practice using the platform or interviewing software beforehand so that you can navigate and utilize the features with ease.
+Do a trial run and practice using the platform or interviewing software beforehand so that you can easily navigate and utilize its features.

 6. Ensure Good Lighting